HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/index.md

 After you install [IBM Installation Manager](https://www.ibm.com/support/knowledgecenter/SSDV2W/im_family_welcome.html){:target="_blank"}, you must configure the repositories for IBM WebSphere Application Server 9.0.5, HCL Portal 8.5, HCL Digital Experience CF205 or later, HCL Digital Experience 9.5, and the corresponding edition files.

-## Update an Existing HCL Digital Experience 8.5 or 9.0 System
+## Update an existing HCL Digital Experience 8.5 or 9.0 system

 The path from an existing HCL Digital Experience 8.5 or 9.0 system to HCL Digital Experience 9.5 is to download the latest available HCL Digital Experience CF and the 9.5 files.
 Then, install the cumulative fix by the usual CF process.